samiassi731/Incident-Report-ByteBistro.com-Website-Outage-SYN-Flood-Attack-Oct-31-2025-/README.md

 ## Skills Practiced
 During this incident, I applied and developed key SOC skills, including:
-- **Network Traffic Analysis:** Capturing and analyzing packet-level data using **Wireshark**.
+- **Packet Capture Analysis:** Reviewing `.pcap` files using **Wireshark** to examine network traffic and identify potential attack patterns.
-- **IDS and SIEM Log Correlation:** Interpreting alerts and logs to identify attack patterns.
+- **IDS and SIEM Log Analysis:** Correlating IDS alerts and SIEM logs to determine the scope, source, and characteristics of the attack.
-- **Incident Mitigation:** Implementing SYN cookies, firewall rules, and rate limiting.
+- **Incident Mitigation:** Implementing mitigation strategies such as enabling SYN cookies, configuring firewall IP filtering, and applying temporary SYN rate limiting.
-- **Log Analysis:** Reviewing kernel and system logs to confirm attack scope.
+- **System and Kernel Log Analysis:** Examining server and kernel logs to confirm the impact of the attack on resources and connectivity.
-- **Incident Documentation:** Writing professional reports and mitigation summaries.
+- **Incident Documentation:** Preparing professional reports summarizing findings, mitigation actions, and outcomes.
-- **Threat Assessment & Future Planning:** Recommending stress testing and TCP timeout adjustments for long-term resilience.
+- **Threat Assessment & Future Planning:** Recommending stress testing, TCP timeout adjustments, and monitoring improvements to enhance long-term resilience.

 ## Supporting Documents